Moturoa AFC: Early history

 In the final match of the inaugural Duff Rose Bowl at Western Park in 1927 the Watersiders beat the Fitzroy-based Rangers club with Ted Spedding scoring twice.
 The winning team also included; goalkeeper Tom Broughton, H. Lewis, W. Davis, I. Thompson, R. Murray, R. Hughes, Anderson, Young, Wylie, J. Spedding, and reserves Karim, White and McCullough.

 The Watersiders Association Football Club committee met in March 1928 where a decision was made to change its name to the Moturoa Club.
 At the meeting the report detailing the 1927 season was presented.
 The Duff Rose Bowl was given to the Northern sub-division of the Taranaki Football Association for competition amongst local teams.
 The annual subscription was set at five shillings, colours of red shirts with white pants fixed and a squad of twenty players registered.

 Moturoa first affiliated with the Taranaki Football Association for the 1928 season.
 Moturoa won the 1929 Chinese Cup.
 Moturoa's intermediate team, competing for the 1929 Plunket Cup, lost the final to Caledonian.
-Moturoa also won the Plumb Cup for the Taranaki junior championship.
+Moturoa also won the 1929 Plumb Cup for the Taranaki junior championship.

 Moturoa won the annual six-a-side competition for the Priest Shield at New Plymouth in 1931.
 There were six teams in the competition which was conducted at Western Park.
-The players in the final for Moturoa were: goal-keeper Roy Johns, R. and F. Roper, Anderson, White, Smith.
-And for Stratford: Grierson, Thompson, Henderson, O’Shannessey, McGrory, Elgar.
+The players in the final for Moturoa were: goal-keeper – Roy Johns, Ronald and Frank Roper, J. Anderson, C. White, A. Smith.
 The final score was Moturoa – 3 Stratford – 1.
-White getting a hat-trick for Moturoa.
+White scoring a hat-trick for Moturoa.

-The Moturoa School team won the Malayan Shield in 1934 with Mr. P. Gardner and Mr. E. Kenny as coaches, and D. Kendall as captain.
+The Moturoa School team won the Malayan Shield in 1934 with Mr. Peter Gardner and Mr. Edward Kenny as coaches, and Master.
+Dan Kendall as captain.

+Chatham Cup

+Moturoa have competed for the Chatham Cup since 1949, reaching the North Island semi-final in 1954 against Stop Out at Western Park, and again in 1959 against Miramar Rangers at the Basin Reserve.